JamesTiberiusKirk/atto-site/README.md

     - [ ] Pretty much same functionality as application form but less fields

 # IDEAS
-- for admin login, worth just using admin email env variable (as array)
+- For admin login, worth just using admin email env variable (as array)
     - then send a one time code to the email at login
     - OR use OAuth with some provider and only let in if its the correct email
     - option 1 is simpler